pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/28_Marketing_Settings/README.md

 * a dedicated template for both events which can be customized from an event listener

-## Piwik
+## Matomo

-Similar to Google Analytics, a Piwik tracking code can be automatically injected into each response.
-See [Piwik](./07_Piwik.md) for details.
+Similar to Google Analytics, a Matomo tracking code can be automatically injected into each response.
+See [Matomo](./07_Piwik.md) for details.